mousma17/Uganda/README.md

-# This study examines the effect of remittances on households' cooking fuels choices
+# This study examines the effect of remittances on households cooking fuels choices